rm720/comp1100-assignment3/README.md

 step.

 Here's a rough outline of how it works.
-1. Pick a depth that you're going to lookahead to.
+1. Pick a depth that you're going to look ahead to.
 2. Build out a game tree to the given depth for each possible move.
-3. Give each node a score, for a leaf node it's the score that your scoring function gives the board, and for an inner node its value is either the maximum (if it's our turn in the game at the current node) or the minimum (if it's our opponent's turn in the game at the current node) of the value of its children.
+3. Give each node a score, for a leaf node it's the score that your scoring function gives the board, and for an inner node, its value is either the maximum (if it's our turn in the game at the current node) or the minimum (if it's our opponent's turn in the game at the current node) of the value of its children.
-4. Pick the move which has the game tree who's root node has the highest score.
+4. Pick the move which has the game tree whose root node has the highest score.

 When you write an AI, you'll probably call this function several times